Education Philosophy

 Introduction

-Hack the Hood’s philosophy of education is a justice-centered approach to data science education that emphasizes liberation through socio-political action within the tech sector by individuals, for themselves and the community.
+Hack the Hood’s philosophy of education is a focused approach to data science education that emphasizes advancement through community-relevant action within the tech sector by individuals, for themselves and the community.

 When equipped with data science knowledge and skills, learners are positioned to continue to upskill for long-term career opportunities in the most in-demand job area across industries.
 Our focus on learners, curriculum, and outcomes are operationalized to represent our values and educational philosophy.
 To support our students’ long-term success, we partner with small businesses, large corporations, community colleges, and 4-year institutions to enable a broad set of career pathways and possibilities.
-Through intentionally selected learning examples, use cases, and projects, we position technical skills as a tool for liberation and redress of the socio-political problems that Black, Indigenous, and Latinx communities experience in unique ways.
-We aim to prepare learners for a wide range of future possibilities where they can determine their path and are equipped to thrive as intersectional technical leaders in the environments they find themselves in.
+Through intentionally selected learning examples, use cases, and projects, we position technical skills as a tool for the advancement and redress of the problems our communities experience in unique ways.
+We aim to prepare learners for a wide range of future possibilities where they can determine their path and are equipped to thrive as technical leaders in the environments they find themselves in.

 Learners